-Having sustained a serious a brain injury five years ago, I have learned to incorporate memory tools into my life every day.
-While my short term memory has drastically improved from being nonexistent right after the injury, I still rely on memory tools up to make life easier.
+Having sustained a serious a brain injury, I’ve learned to incorporate memory tools into my life every day.
+While my short-term memory has drastically improved from being nonexistent right after the injury, I still rely on memory tools to make life easier.

 For me, the most basic memory must is to put everything back in the same place every time.
-ALWAYS No exceptions.
+ALWAYS!
+No exceptions.
 My iPhone is always on my desk or in my purse.
 My debit card goes back in the same slot in my wallet every time.
-The dog’s leash goes back on the hook in the kitchen every time.
+The dog’s leash goes back on the hook in the kitchen without fail.
 If I lay something down randomly, I may not see it again for a long time.

-I have learned not to do this – most of the time.
+So, I’ve trained myself not to arbitrarily set stuff down – most of the time.
 However, I need corrective lenses to see at a distance.
-As I have aged, I have developed the wonderful presbyopia so that I can’t focus close up while wearing my glasses or contacts.
+As I have aged, I’ve developed the wonderful presbyopia, like so many, and find that I can’t focus close up while wearing my glasses or contacts.
 Without them, interestingly enough, my nearsighted vision is fine.
 I am forever taking my glasses off and setting them down or, if I have my contacts in, putting on and taking off reading glasses.
-In utter frustration, I can’t tell you how much time I have wasted looking for glasses.
-(I have tried the bifocal contacts.
-Hated them!)
-I try to, at least, always put my glasses down somewhere very obvious, when I remember, that is.
-When they do go missing, it is helpful to retrace my steps doing a play-by-play.
-These same tips can work with any item.
+I don’t want to even begin to guess how much time I’ve wasted looking for glasses in utter frustration .
+(I tried the bifocal contacts.
+Hated ’em!)
+I try to, at least, always put my glasses down somewhere very obvious where I’m sure to see them — when I remember, that is.
+When they inevitably do go missing, it’s helpful to retrace my steps doing a play-by-play backward.
+This same tactic can work with any item.

-Organization is absolutely key.
-I tend to be a neat freak anyway; so, this is relatively easy for me.
+Organization is absolutely key when you have memory problems.
+I tend to be a neat freak anyway; so, this is a relatively easy one for me.
 Clutter is chaos for the memory challenged.
 I live by myself which helps because I can stick to my system without interference.
-However, when my sons visit, the dog leash may go missing for days until it is discovered in the pouch on the back of the seat in the car.
+However, when my sons visit, the dog leash may go missing for days until it is discovered in the pouch in the back of the seat in the car.

-Establishing and sticking to rituals is very helpful.
+Establishing and sticking to rituals is also very helpful.
 In the first year after my brain injury, I would just forget to pay bills.
-I, eventually, established the habit of doing this every Monday.
+Eventually, I established the habit of doing this task every Monday.
 I take my supplements at the same times every day.
-I drink a glass of water at regular points in the day.
+I drink a glass of water at regular times in the day.
 With repetition, these actions become habits.

 In the article, Twenty Memory Tricks You’ll Never Forget by Patricia Curtis, she suggests the following:

 I have read about these types of memory tricks elsewhere and understand that the Roman technique is used by memory champions.
-However, I find them too complicated and elaborate for me to be of any help.
-I can’t remember all the stuff involved which is supposed to help me remember.
+Personally, I find them too complicated and elaborate to be of much help.
+I can’t remember all the stuff involved that’s supposed to help me remember.
 In my more simple techniques, I have remembered the memory link before, but had no idea what it linked to that I wanted to remember.
-Sometimes, I forget that I need to make it a point to remember and use my memory tricks.
+Sometimes, I forget that I need to make it a point to remember to use my memory tricks.
 I forget to remember if that makes any sense.
 I have not figured out a real solution to this one yet other than trying to be present and mindful as much as possible.
 I find that my memory is always better if I slow down, pay attention, and be fully present.

 I can really tell a difference in my memory if I do not take my fish oil supplement.
-I also take a tumeric supplement, which has been scientifically proven to aid memory, and a good B complex vitamin which is crucial to memory function.
+I also take a turmeric supplement, which has been scientifically proven to aid memory and a good B complex vitamin which is crucial to memory function.
 I find and many studies have shown that regular cardiovascular exercise and adequate sleep impact memory as well.